mariobp/piscixionic/plugins/cordova.plugins.diagnostic/README.md

 ### registerLocationStateChangeHandler()

 Registers a function to be called when a change in Location state occurs.
+Pass in a falsey value to de-register the currently registered function.

 On Android, this occurs when the Location Mode is changed.